-Did you know that Birch Aquarium offers half-day virtual camps?
-Registration is still open and kids in kindergarten through 5th grade will spend the day making crafts, virtually interacting with ocean animals, and learning tons about oceanography — all from home.
+Did you know that Birch Aquarium offers summer camps?
+Registration is open, and kids ages 4-13 will spend the day making crafts, interacting with ocean animals, and learning tons about oceanography.

 3. Check the Tide Pools